Skip to main content

 Guard operates through three layers of AI processing:

-1. Layer 1 — Rule Engine — Sigma rules and YARA signatures for known threat patterns (available on Community plan as status-only)
+1. Layer 1 — Rule Engine — ATR rules for known threat patterns

 2. Layer 2 — Behavioral AI — Machine learning baselines detect anomalous process, network, and file activity